perduejd/Lab-5/README.md

 # Dad Joke API Console Application

-This C# Console app interacts with the Dad Joke API, which allows uers to retrieve random jokes by specific IDs.
+This C# Console app interacts with the Dad Joke API, which allows uers to display random jokes and search by jokes by keywords.

 ## Issues Encountered and how they were Resolved